 Most of these booklets are now out of print, though copies of the last two are still available and include useful notes about numerous hills.
 The Simms have not as yet been published as single unified list.
 More information about the Simms is available in these sources:

 Subsimms are British hills that are at least 600 metres high and have a drop of 20-29.9m drop on all sides.
-By the end of 2015 around 660 of them had been identified and listed.
+By January 2020 around 680 of them had been identified and listed.
+No-one has yet bagged them all, though Ken Whyte and Alan Dawson have climbed over 550.